-Luckily, we live in a time where there are easy to use tools for making beautiful, interactive white papers to capture leads and deepen relationships with prospects.
+Luckily, we live in a time where there are easy-to-use platforms for making beautiful, interactive white papers to capture leads and deepen relationships with prospects.
 Finding and learning to use these tools helps all marketers — not only the design-minded — to achieve the results they need.

-Learning how to use these tools, and mastering a few basic tenets of design will guide you on the road to creating stunning and effective white papers:
+Learning how to use these tools, and mastering a few basic tenets of design will guide you on the road to designing stunning and effective white papers:

 1. Set goals and objectives

 There are several fundamental questions you should answer before conceptualizing your white paper and gathering content.